-MacIntosh assisted living communities are able to offer a continuum of care through rehab and skilled nursing services.
+Optalis assisted living communities offer a continuum of care with rehab and skilled nursing services.
 Here’s why that matters when you’re choosing an assisted living community.

 Yes, moving can be a hassle and some people would prefer to stay at home.
-But the fact is, it’s more likely than not that seniors will need some form of long-term care—and the likelihood of them needing it only increases with age.
+But the fact is, it’s more likely than not that seniors will need some form of long-term care—and the likelihood of needing it only increases with age.

 Another benefit of living somewhere that offers multiple care services is the familiarity and sense of community such a place fosters.

 We take the time to get to know each person.
 It’s a crucial part of our personalized healthcare approach.
 We get to know not just your healthcare needs, but also your personality, likes and dislikes.

 If a resident begins in assisted living and moves to long-term care in the future, they will continue to be surrounded by familiar residents and staff.
 This can be enormously beneficial and comforting, not only to residents, but for their loved ones as well.

 Assisted Living for Couples

 Couples are more than welcome to live in our assisted living communities.
 But beyond that, the continuum of care we offer also allows for couples to remain close regardless of different care levels.